The urgent need for sustainable digital design

 Dark mode's sustainability benefits depend heavily on screen technology and brightness settings.

-Designing for the entire product lifecycle—from creation to end-of-life—reduces the frequency of device replacement and reduces e-waste.
+When you design for the entire product lifecycle — from creation to end-of-life — you reduce the frequency of device replacement and the volume of e-waste your product contributes to.

 Accessible design is efficient design.
 Inclusive practices maximize product utility across diverse users, extending reach and reducing the need for separate solutions.

 Beyond technical optimization, design shapes user behavior.
-Thoughtful interfaces can educate users about environmental impact and make sustainable choices the default.
+Thoughtful interfaces can surface environmental impact data and make the sustainable option the path of least resistance.

-- Google Flights added carbon emissions estimates in 2021, potentially influencing billions of flight selections
+Transparency drives awareness.
+Google Flights added carbon emissions estimates in 2021, potentially influencing billions of flight selections.
+Klarna took a similar approach, partnering with Doconomy to provide carbon footprint tracking across its user base.

 Choosing green hosting providers and efficient infrastructure delivers immediate impact.